Configuring BOSH Director with NSX-T for Tanzu Kubernetes Grid Integrated Edition

 Check BOSH VM.
 Log in to vCenter and check for the

 p-boshVM deployment in the Tanzu Kubernetes Grid Integrated Edition Management resource pool.

-NET-MGMT-TKGI) to include each of the COMPUTE AZs that you defined.
-This ensures that both the Management AZ and the Compute AZs appear in the Tanzu Kubernetes Grid Integrated Edition tile for the Plans.
+After successfully deploying BOSH, ensure that both the Management AZ and the Compute AZs appear in the Tanzu Kubernetes Grid Integrated Edition tile Plans.